soumeh01/CMSIS-View/tools/eventlist/README.md

 ## Clone repository

 Clone GitHub repository to create a local copy on your computer to make it easier to develop and test.
-Cloning of repository can be done by following the below git command:
+Cloning of the repository can be done by following the below git command:

 ```bash